fac19/resources/directory/quotes.md

 Chloe: "Yeah I had a good lunch, we listened to some noughties music"
 Joe: "What's naughty music?!?"
 Week 8 Project Team Stand-up - Nominated by Hannah 22 April 2020

+Tom: "It's not because I want to have sex with the game characters" answering [Striking Vipers](https://www.imdb.com/title/tt8503298/) for a Black Mirror episode he would __gladly__ be stuck in.
+Nominated by Gio 28/04/20